PKHarsimran/PKHarsimran.github.io/_posts/2024-08-07-Embracing_Change_CPTSD_and_Career_Transformation.md

 **Growing Up in Survival Mode**

 I was born in a modest home in Northern India.
 My father’s job meant constant moving — new schools, new languages, and new kids who didn’t understand me.
 Wearing a turban as a young Sikh child made me a visible target for relentless bullying.
-I learned to hide my emotions, thinking numbness was strength.
+At school, my silence and shyness were seen as weakness, an open invitation for bullies to pick on me.
+That pattern followed me into college and university, where my fear of speaking up and my need to please people kept me from setting boundaries.
+I didn’t know how to say, “Please stop, I don’t like how you’re treating me.”

+At home, things were no better.
+My parents were emotionally distant and, at times, physically and emotionally abusive.
+They didn’t like the way I looked, or how I expressed myself.
+Once, around age nine or ten, I was beaten because I couldn’t answer my father’s boss when he asked me the meaning of my own name.
+Experiences like that taught me to hide my emotions, thinking numbness was strength.

 When we moved to Canada at 13, I thought things would get better.
 They didn’t.
-Racism, isolation, and pressure to succeed just added to the weight.
+Racism, isolation, and pressure to succeed only added to the weight.
 The physical symptoms — fatigue, joint pain, digestive issues — worsened.
 But in my family, mental health wasn’t discussed.
 We just “pushed through.”

 **Understanding CPTSD**